 The private boarding school education at Webb focuses on the whole student.
 Our rigorous college preparatory programs offer the opportunities and support that arm students for college.
 Webb also stresses the personal development that prepares students for life.
 In our small boarding school community students learn the pride of hard work and the patience necessary to accomplish tasks both small and great.
 They gain the confidence to express themselves, whether in one-on-one conversations or in front of the entire student body.
 Ultimately, Webb students become accountable to themselves for their daily and future successes in and out of the classroom.

-Webb's strong tradition of academic excellence - numerous National Merit Finalists and Semifinalists, SAT scores well above the national average with 85 percent of students achieving a score of 3 or better on AP exams - is grounded in personal attention and based upon our founder, Sawney Webb's, educational practices.
+Webb's strong tradition of academic excellence - numerous National Merit Finalists and Semifinalists, SAT scores well above the national average, and a total of 91.5% of students achieving a score on Advanced Placement exams eligible for college credit - is grounded in personal attention and based upon our founder, Sawney Webb's, educational practices.

 Cultivate in the student a sense of self-reliance by teaching him to think and not merely to accumulate facts - the accumulation of facts being desirable only as furnishing material for thought.